stormearthandlava/stormearthandlava.github.io/guide/general/faq.md

 ---
 layout: page
 title: F.A.Q.
-last_update: 2018-12-07 09:00:00
+last_update: 2019-01-30 09:00:00
-game_version: 8.1.0 Battle for Azeroth
+game_version: 8.1.5 Battle for Azeroth
 toc: true
 ---

-This page has the answers to some frequently asked questions for Elemental in Patch 8.1
+This page has the answers to some frequently asked questions for Elemental Shamans.

-### Q: "Will Elemental be viable in Battle for Azeroth 8.1?"
+### Q: "Will Elemental be viable in <Exapansion name> <game version>?"

 Firstly, no spec in the game is unviable.
 Certain specs may be favoured for certain bosses in a raid, but this is only relevant to the very highest end of raiding (ie, competing for world first).
 Elemental (and every other spec) will remain competitive for 99.9% of the playerbase.